wmfs/cardscript/README.md

 In this document, such software is referred to an "__app__".

 * Apps can be implemented in any frontend-framework, language or library.
-* Viewscript does not impose any aesthetic or UI constraints onto apps that implement it.
+* Viewscript does not impose any aesthetic or UI constraints onto apps which implement it.
 * Viewscript content can be embedded inside apps with [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface), [CLI](https://en.wikipedia.org/wiki/Graphical_user_interface) and even [Voice-User](https://en.wikipedia.org/wiki/Voice_user_interface) interfaces.
 * Please note several utilities are available to help embed Viewscript into apps.
 Please see [Appendix B: Viewscript Utilities](#utilities) for further information.